 EMS.TRAUMA@dhsoha.state.or.us for information on current protocols.

 In December, 2021 the Oregon Medical Board adopted a rule that that allows an EMT, AEMT, EMT-I, and Paramedic to prepare and administer immunizations under the EMS agency's supervising physician's standing order: (1) in the event of an outbreak or epidemic as part of an emergency immunization program, under the agency's supervising physician's standing order; and (2) for seasonal and pandemic influenza vaccinations according to the CDC Advisory Committee on Immunization Practices (ACIP), and/or the Oregon State Public Health Officer's recommended immunization guidelines.
 The rule requires that prior to vaccine administration, the provider must be trained by the supervising physician or their designee.
 Also, the provider and the EMS agency or employer must maintain records of training, see OAR 847-035-0030(9)(o) and (p).

-July 1, 2017 - June 30, 2020
+July 1, 2021 - June 30, 2024

-Click the Sign Up button below to receive an e-mail when new EMS Advisory Committee information is available.
+Click the Sign Up button below to receive an email when new EMS Advisory Committee information is available.
 You may also use this button to unsubscribe from this service.